 A conservation easement is a landowner’s voluntary agreement to permanently restrict the use and development of their property.
 Easements protect fish and wildlife, working farms, scenic views, and other natural areas.
 Easements also enable the landowner to continue to own, farm, and use the property subject to the terms of the conservation easement.
 Indeed, the landowner may sell, lease, bequeath, or mortgage the property, although the property always remains subject to the conservation easement.

-Weantinoge’s experience with conservation easements spans more than forty-five years and almost two hundred transactions.
+Northwest Connecticut Land Conservancy’s experience with conservation easements spans more than fifty-five years and over two hundred transactions.
 Our highly skilled professional staff works with landowners to memorialize their conservation vision.
 We welcome the opportunity to discuss your interest in conservation easement donation.
 For more information, please contact Catherine Rawson, Executive Director, at (860) 927-1927 or by email at email@example.com.